William Lindsay Gresham: Life and career

 Gresham joined Alcoholics Anonymous and developed a deep interest in Spiritualism, having already exposed many of the fraudulent techniques of popular spiritualists in his two sideshow-themed books and having written a book about Houdini with the assistance of noted skeptic James Randi.
 Twenty-four of his articles and stories on fairgrounds, spook shows, and hucksters were republished in 2013 as Grindshow: the Selected Writings of William Lindsay Gresham.

 Death

 In 1962, Gresham's health began to take a turn for the worse.
 He had started to go blind and was diagnosed with tongue cancer.
-On September 14, 1962, he checked into the Dixie Hotel, Manhattan—which he had often frequented while writing Nightmare Alley over a decade earlier.
-There, 53-year-old Gresham took his life with an overdose of sleeping pills.
-His death went generally unnoticed by the New York press but for a mention by a bridge columnist.
+On September 14, 1962 he checked into the Dixie Hotel, Manhattan under an alias, which he had often frequented while writing Nightmare Alley over a decade earlier.
+There, the 53-year-old Gresham took his life with an overdose of sleeping pills.
+His death went generally unnoticed by the New York press but for a mention by bridge columnist Albert Hodges Morehead.
 Business cards were found in his pocket, reading "No Address.
 No Phone.
 No Business.
 No Money.
 Retired."